documaster/noark5-web-services/version1/04 - Web services.md

 - **query** (optional)
   - an expression written in the web services query language defined in this specification
   - defaults to an empty string, i.e. search for all objects of the specified type
+- **joins**
+  - alias name : reference field
+  - allows to search in directly and indirectly linked objects (by executing database JOINs)
 - **parameters** (optional)
   - parameter name used in the query : parameter value
 - **sortOrder** (optional)